Homepage of the site 'What to do with your life?'

 The right-wing myth: to reduce public spending, we must subcontract to private companies which are more efficient.

-False: Private companies are more efficient... when they are younger.
-After a few years, we have more non-production since we also have in non-production: a state service which only awards contracts, a commercial service which only responds to them.
+False: private companies are more effective ... when they are younger.
+After a few years, we have more out of production since we also have in the out -of -production: a state service that only makes the markets a sales service that only responds.

 The left-wing myth: to improve public services, you just need to increase resources.